OpenMoonRay/openmoonray-docs/docs/moonray/materials/AxfMaterial.md

           | render = 1

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Specifies what space the normal is given in.
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Specifies what space the normal is given in.
 Usually this is tangent space for texture maps and render space for projections</p>

   </p>